groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-11-21-document-viewer-in-asp-net-core-mvc-csharp/index.md

 url: /2019/11/21/document-viewer-in-asp-net-core-mvc-csharp/
 author: 'Usman Aziz'
 summary: ''
-tags: ['API', 'ASP.NET Core', 'C#', 'document viewer', 'Document viewer API', 'dotnet', 'MVC']
+tags: ['API', 'ASP.NET Core', 'C#', 'document viewer', 'Document viewer API', 'dotnet', 'MVC', 'GroupDocs.Viewer for .NET']
-categories: ['GroupDocs.Viewer for .NET', 'GroupDocs.Viewer Product Family']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 The **online document viewers** have become popular after the grown usage of digital documents, especially in the content management systems.
 The reason behind this popularity is you can view a variety of document formats without purchasing or installing dedicated software programs.
 Considering the importance of document viewers, I thought to write an article on how to create a universal document viewer in ASP.NET MVC.